-- (i) Ministry should organise a dissemination workshop for launching the campaign for augmenting OSR in mission mode and orient State Govt. regarding its importance July 2023. - (ii) Ministry should organise separate similar dissemination workshops on the augmentation of OSR one each for PESA States and States with Non-Part IX Area - November 2023. - (iii) Separate advisories should be issued one each for PESA States and States with non-part IX areas for the augmentation of OSR July 2023. - (iv) Ministry of Panchayati Raj (MoPR) may take up the matter of taxes (e. g.
-Octroi, entertainment tax) subsumed in GST with Ministry of Finance, Govt. of India so that Panchayats are preferably compensated directly August 2023.
+- (i) Ministry should organise a dissemination workshop for launching the campaign for augmenting OSR in mission mode and orient State Govt. regarding its importance. - (ii) Ministry should organise separate similar dissemination workshops on the augmentation of OSR one each for PESA States and States with Non-Part IX Area. - (iii) Separate advisories should be issued one each for PESA States and States with non-part IX areas for the augmentation of OSR. - (iv) Ministry of Panchayati Raj (MoPR) may take up the matter of taxes (e. g.
+Octroi, entertainment tax) subsumed in GST with Ministry of Finance, Govt. of India so that Panchayats are preferably compensated directly. - (v) MoPR may issue a guideline based on chapter 8.3 and 8.5 to the States for the State Finance Commission. - (vi) Ministry should organise a meeting with Chairman and Members of State Finance Commissions and orient them about OSR and discuss recommendations and template for their report as outlined in preceding Chapter 8.3.
+This is to be followed up with regular annual conferences.

-- (v) MoPR may issue a guideline based on chapter 8.3 and 8.5 to the States for the State Finance Commission- July 2023. - (vi) Ministry should organise a meeting with Chairman and Members of State Finance Commissions and orient them about OSR and discuss recommendations and template for their report as outlined in preceding Chapter 8.3 - September 2023.
-This is to be followed up with regular annual conferences. - (vii) MoPR should consider submitting a detailed memorandum to the Central Finance Commission for incorporation of various recommendations on OSR in their report. - (viii) Capacity Building framework for augmentation of OSR to be launched at NIRDPR with the training of State level master trainers September 2023. - (ix) Advisory should be issued to State for the augmentation of OSR June 2023 on the basis of chapter 8.5. - (x) Discussion with Ministry of Finance, Government of India should be organised on OSR including required amendment / advisory for Professional Tax January 2024. - (xi) MoPR may establish a cell on OSR in the Ministry inter-alia for monitoring system in the Ministry should be established for reviewing the progress of the implementation of this report.
-And, the Ministry should also create a web portal by making available all Acts, Rules and government orders relating to PRIs on a web portal so as to facilitate state level and central level monitoring and for supporting policy options and initiatives July 2023. - (xii) National level separate training workshops may be organised for master trainers for training on OSR for Panchayats in PESA areas and non-part IX area August 2023. - (xiii) Training on cascading mode from State level to Block level should be organised on the augmentation of the OSR under Rashtriya Gram Swarajya Scheme July September 2023.

-- (xiv) Annual National Workshop may be organised for reviewing the progress made in States in the implementation of the recommendations of the Committee first workshop in July 2024. - (xv) MoPR may make suitable provision in eGramSwaraj to accommodate OSR collection and distribution with consent from State Government. - (xvi) MoPR may include OSR utilization in audit online for 100% auditing and monitoring November 2023. - (xvii) MoPR may establish annual awards exclusively on the basis of OSR collection to GP, IP, DP and State Government April 2024. - (xviii) MoPR may establish a portal for hosting all recommendations of SFCs and action taken by respective State Government on them July 2023. - (xix) A conference on Panchayats and Cooperatives should be organised at the national and State levels.
-The deliberations may define the scope and guidelines for cooperation between Panchayats and Cooperatives December 2023. - (xx) MoPR should issue separate guidelines on OSR for Panchayats in PESA area and for Panchayats in non-part IX area and organise Capacity Building systems for them - September 2024
+- (vii) MoPR should consider submitting a detailed memorandum to the Central Finance Commission for incorporation of various recommendations on OSR in their report. - (viii) Capacity Building framework for augmentation of OSR to be launched at NIRDPR with the training of State level master trainers. - (ix) Advisory should be issued to State for the augmentation of OSR on the basis of chapter 8.5. - (x) Discussion with Ministry of Finance, Government of India should be organised on OSR including required amendment / advisory for Professional Tax. - (xi) MoPR may establish a cell on OSR in the Ministry inter-alia for monitoring system in the Ministry should be established for reviewing the progress of the implementation of this report.
+And, the Ministry should also create a web portal by making available all Acts, Rules and government orders relating to PRIs on a web portal so as to facilitate state level and central level monitoring and for supporting policy options and initiatives. - (xii) National level separate training workshops may be organised for master trainers for training on OSR for Panchayats in PESA areas and non-part IX area. - (xiii) Training on cascading mode from State level to Block level should be organised on the augmentation of the OSR under Rashtriya Gram Swaraj Abhiyan Scheme. - (xiv) Annual National Workshop may be organised for reviewing the progress made in States in the implementation of the recommendations of the Committee. - (xv) MoPR may make suitable provision in eGramSwaraj to accommodate OSR collection and distribution with consent from State Government. - (xvi) MoPR may include OSR utilization in audit online for 100% auditing and monitoring. - (xvii) MoPR may establish annual awards exclusively on the basis of OSR collection to GP, IP, DP and State Government. - (xviii) MoPR may establish a portal for hosting all recommendations of SFCs and action taken by respective State Government on them. - (xix) A conference on Panchayats and Cooperatives should be organised at the national and State levels.
+The deliberations may define the scope and guidelines for cooperation between Panchayats and Cooperatives. - (xx) MoPR should issue separate guidelines on OSR for Panchayats in PESA area and for Panchayats in nonpart IX area and organise Capacity Building systems for them.